Bjuliean/SomeBashUtils/README.md

 # SomeBashUtils
- Partial implementation of functions cat and grep.
+ Partial implementation of functions cat and grep (Single).

 The first single task of the main training program.
 This task partially implements of